vincentau623/django-online-poll/readme.md

 # Django Online Poll
-Polling system written in Django.
+Web polling system written in Django.
+Visitors can choose between a fixed number of answers to make a vote.

 ## Prerequisite